 The town of Omiš is in Central Dalmatia, located approximately 25 kilometers southeast of Split.
 Omiš makes a great base (we recommend Villa Dvor) to explore Split and the surrounding areas instead of paying big bucks to be accommodated in Split.

 Once a famous pirate town in the middle ages, Omiš town’s economic prosperity was born from piracy.
 Omiš had excellent seamen who navigated the Adriatic sea, keeping the town wealthy.
 This wealth saw the erection of fortified walls, in the late 12th century to protect it from invaders.
 The pirates of Omiš were fierce and were known to have fast ships, protecting the city for over 400 years.
 The Pirates’ alliance was defeated in 1444 by the Turkish invasion, bringing an end to the pirate rule forever.

 Major attractions in Omiš include its beautiful beaches, perfect pebble bays, steep cliffs, and crystal clear seas.
 Other great attractions not to be missed are Radmanove Mlinice and Gubavica waterfalls on the crystal clear Cetina river.

 Those visiting the popular town of Trogir should head to nearby Vinisce.
-If you love your beaches secluded, clear, and downright beautiful, then you won’t be disappointed here!
+If you’re after the best place to go in Croatia for beaches that are secluded, clear, and downright beautiful, then you won’t be disappointed here!

 You can enjoy sailing and jet-skiing during the summer months, as well as swimming in the safe waters.
 There is also a lot of historical sites to check out around Vinisce too, including the Church of the Blessed Virgin Mary, the Church of St Antun of Padua, and St John’s Church too.